GoogleCloudPlatform/java-docs-samples/kms/README.md

 ### Grant Permissions

 You must ensure that the [user account or service account](https://cloud.google.com/iam/docs/service-accounts#differences_between_a_service_account_and_a_user_account) you used to authorize your gcloud session has the proper permissions to edit KMS resources for your project.
-In the Cloud Console uner IAM, add the following permissions to the project whose service account you're using to test:
+In the Cloud Console under IAM, add the following roles to the project whose service account you're using to test:

 * Cloud KMS Admin
 * Cloud KMS CryptoKey Encrypter/Decrypter